Complex post-traumatic stress disorder: Post-traumatic stress disorder

-Post-traumatic stress disorder (PTSD) was included in the DSM-III (1980), mainly due to the relatively large numbers of American combat veterans of the Vietnam War who were seeking treatment for the lingering effects of combat stress.
-In the 1980s, various researchers and clinicians suggested that PTSD might also accurately describe the sequelae of such traumas as child sexual abuse and domestic abuse.
-However, it was soon suggested that PTSD failed to account for the cluster of symptoms that were often observed in cases of prolonged abuse, particularly that which was perpetrated against children by caregivers during multiple childhood and adolescent developmental stages.
-Such patients were often extremely difficult to treat with established methods.
+In the ICD-11, there are two paired diagnoses, PTSD and CPTSD.
+A person can only be diagnosed with one or the other.
+A diagnosis of PTSD is made if a person has experienced a trauma and also experiences 1) re-experiencing the event in the form of intrusive memories, nightmares, or flashbacks, 2) avoidance of memories of the event or of people, places, and situations that remind them of it, and 3) perceptions of heightened current threat (e.g., hypervigilance, enhanced startle reaction).
+These symptoms must cause impairment in important areas of functioning.

+In contrast, a diagnosis of CPTSD is made if the person meets all of the above criteria in addition to 1) difficulties in regulating emotions, 2) changes in beliefs about oneself such as feeling worthless with significant shame, and 3) difficulties in maintaining close relationships with important people.
+Again, these symptoms must cause significant impairment to be considered CPTSD.

+In the DSM-5, many of the symptoms of complex PTSD are now captured in the symptoms of PTSD, which are much broader than the PTSD symptoms in the ICD-11.
+Moreover, the DSM-5 also includes a dissociative symptom subtype.

-PTSD descriptions fail to capture some of the core characteristics of CPTSD.
-These elements include captivity, psychological fragmentation, the loss of a sense of safety, trust, and self-worth, as well as the tendency to be revictimized.
-Most importantly, there is a loss of a coherent sense of self: this loss, and the ensuing symptom profile, most pointedly differentiates CPTSD from PTSD.
+Earlier descriptions of CPTSD were broader but may no longer apply clinically; for instance, CPTSD was described to include captivity, psychological fragmentation, the loss of a sense of safety, trust, and self-worth, as well as the tendency to be revictimized.
+Most importantly, there is a loss of a coherent sense of self: this loss, and the ensuing symptom profile, most pointedly differentiates C-PTSD from PTSD.
+C-PTSD has also been characterized by attachment disorder, particularly the pervasive insecure, or disorganized-type attachment.
+Thus, a differentiation between the diagnostic category of C-PTSD and that of PTSD has been suggested.

-CPTSD is also characterized by attachment disorder, particularly the pervasive insecure, or disorganized-type attachment.
-DSM-IV (1994) dissociative disorders and PTSD do not include insecure attachment in their criteria.
-As a consequence of this aspect of CPTSD, when some adults with CPTSD become parents and confront their own children's attachment needs, they may have particular difficulty in responding sensitively especially to their infants' and young children's routine distress – such as during routine separations, despite these parents' best intentions and efforts.
-Although the great majority of survivors do not abuse others, this difficulty in parenting may have adverse repercussions for their children's social and emotional development if parents with this condition and their children do not receive appropriate treatment.

-Thus, a differentiation between the diagnostic category of CPTSD and that of PTSD has been suggested.
-CPTSD better describes the pervasive negative impact of chronic repetitive trauma than does PTSD alone.
-PTSD can exist alongside CPTSD; however a sole diagnosis of PTSD often does not sufficiently encapsulate the breadth of symptoms experienced by those who have experienced prolonged traumatic experience, and therefore CPTSD extends beyond the PTSD parameters.

-Continuous traumatic stress disorder (CTSD) differsfrom CPTSD, which was introduced into the trauma literature by Gill Straker (1987).
+Continuous traumatic stress disorder (CTSD), which was introduced into the trauma literature by Gill Straker in 1987, differs from C-PTSD.
 It was originally used by South African clinicians to describe the effects of exposure to frequent, high levels of violence usually associated with civil conflict and political repression.
 The term is applicable to the effects of exposure to contexts in which gang violence and crime are endemic as well as to the effects of ongoing exposure to life threats in high-risk occupations such as police, fire and emergency services.
 It has also been used to describe ongoing relationship trauma frequently experienced by people leaving relationships which involved intimate partner violence.

+Some theories, such as the structural dissociation theory, proposed that complex PTSD involves dissociation, but a recent scoping review found that many but not all (e.g., 28.6 to 76.9%) people with complex PTSD have clinically significant levels of dissociative symptoms.